nengelmann/MeetingCam/README.md

 In general most meeting tools have the restriction on camera/video resolution, mostly 720p (1270x720 pixels).
 Make sure to not send a virtual video stream with higher resolution.
 If it breaks due to resolution you can select the virtual camera in the meeting tool but it will either show "Camera failed" or a black video stream.

 **Chrome/Chromium Browser** \
-Chrome/Chromium might need to be ran with 'exclusive_caps=1' in the 'sudo modprobe v4l2loopback' command which is not (yet) supported by MeetingCam.
+Chrome/Chromium might need to be ran with `exclusive_caps=1` in the `sudo modprobe v4l2loopback` command which is not (yet) supported by MeetingCam.

 ### Tool compatibility